jankronquist/rock-paper-scissors-with-datomic/README.md

 # rock-paper-scissors-with-datomic

-An exploration of how to implementrock-paper-scissors using Commands and Aggregates with Datomic.
+An exploration of how to implement rock-paper-scissors using Commands and Aggregates with Datomic.

 ## Usage